-SA Objective Score Supporting Information Given the scale of the proposed development (i.e. <50 homes) a negligible score is considered to be appropriate.
+SA Objective Initial Score Supporting Information Residual Score Timing Uncertainty Given the scale of the proposed development (i.e. <50 homes) a negligible score is considered to be appropriate.
 Relevant (CS Policies CS6: Green Infrastructure; CS9: Water Management, DM1: Design Requirements for New Build Housing Development nments DM Policies DM1: Design Requirements for New Build Housing Developments ритопа 16 Land resource ++ Key reasons: This site is <1ha of brownfield land and so development at this location would be an efficient use of land.
-H1 is a former petrol station and so it could potentially be an opportunity to remediate contaminated land. ++ LT М resource Relevant (CS Policies CS6: Green Infrastructure; CS13: Housing Mix, Density and Standards Relevant DM Policies DM36: Controlling Pollution and Contamination, DM1: Design Requirements for New Build Housing Developments 17 Limit and adapt to climate change 0 Key reasons: Given that the site is currently vacant or not in use, the proposed construction and occupation of homes at this location would be expected to result in a minor increase in GHG emissions in relation to existing levels, predominantly due to the impact of new homes and residents on energy consumption and private travel.
+H1 is a former petrol station and so it could potentially be an opportunity to remediate contaminated land. ++ LT М Relevant (CS Policies CS6: Green Infrastructure; CS13: Housing Mix, Density and Standards Relevant L DM Policies DM36: Controlling Pollution and Contamination, DM1: Design Requirements for New Build Housing Development its 17 Limit and adapt to climate change 0 Key reasons: Given that the site is currently vacant or not in use, the proposed construction and occupation of homes at this location would be expected to result in a minor increase in GHG emissions in relation to existing levels, predominantly due to the impact of new homes and residents on energy consumption and private travel.
 This would be mitigated to some extent by Policies CS5, CS6 and CS10 but a minor net increase in GHG emissions would still be expected.
 Given the scale of the proposed development (i.e. <50 homes) a negligible score is considered to be appropriate.
 H1 is not at risk of fluvial flooding.
-0 LT M Relevant (CS Policies CS5: Connectivity; CS6: Green Infrastructure; CS9: Water Management; CS10: Sustainable Design and Low Carbon Energy Relevant I DM Policies 18 Air quality 0 Key reasons: Given that the site is currently vacant or not in use, the proposed construction and occupation of homes at this location would be expected to result in a minor increase in air pollution in relation to existing levels, predominantly due to the impact of new homes and residents on private travel.
+0 LT M Relevant (CS Policies CS5: Connectivity; CS6: Green Infrastructure; CS9: Water Management; CS10: Sustainable Design and Low Ca Energy ırbon Relevant DM Policies DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments 18 Air quality 0 Key reasons: Given that the site is currently vacant or not in use, the proposed construction and occupation of homes at this location would be expected to result in a minor increase in air pollution in relation to existing levels, predominantly due to the impact of new homes and residents on private travel.
 This would be mitigated to some extent by Policies CS5, CS6 and CS10, and the fact that the site has excellent access to walking, cycling and bus routes.
 Given the scale of the proposed development (i.e. <50 homes) a negligible score is considered to be appropriate.
-0 LT M Relevant (CS Policies CS5: Connectivity; CS6: Green Infrastructure; CS10: Sustainable Design and Low Carbon Energy DM Policies DM32: Wind Energy, DM1: Design Requirements for New Build Housing Developments, DM36: Controlling Pollu Contamination ition and 19 Energy 0 Key reasons: Given that the site is currently vacant or not in use, the proposed construction and occupation of homes at this location would be expected to result in a minor increase in energy consumption in relation to existing levels.
-CS10 would help to ensure that these new homes are energy efficient and can support solar panels, but a minor net increase in energy consumption would still be at the site is currently vacant or not in use, the proposed construction and occupation of a this location would be expected to result in a minor increase in energy consumption in a construction because in energy efficient
+0 LT M Relevant (CS Policies CS5: Connectivity; CS6: Green Infrastructure; CS10: Sustainable Design and Low Carbon Energy DM Policies DM32: Wind Engray DM1: Design Requirements for New Build Housing Developments, DM36: Controlling Pollution an 19 Energy 0 Key reasons: Given that the site is currently vacant or not in use, the proposed construction and occupation of homes at this location would be expected to result in a minor increase in energy consumption in relation to existing levels.
+CS10 would help to ensure that these new homes are energy efficient and can support solar panels, but a minor net increase in energy consumption would still be 0 LT М